emmacadavra/flying-dutchman-voyages/TESTING.md

 #### **Lighthouse Scores and Cloudinary**

-On desktop, my average Lighthouse validation scores for peformance were between 95 and 100.
+On desktop, my average Lighthouse validation scores for performance were between 95 and 100.
 The accessibility score drops from 100 to 94-95 on some pages, and upon investigation I found it was due to Bootstrap's info button styling.

 Unfortunately, on mobile I only saw one page get into the green for performance, which was the Our Rooms page, however most of the pages are above 84 with the exception of the About Us page.